Berwyn, Illinois: Education

-The third one, St. Mary of Celle, closed after the 2004–2005 school year.
+The Roman Catholic Archdiocese of Chicago operates one PK-8 school in Berwyn, St. Leonard School.
+St. Odilo closed in 2024.
+St. Mary of Celle closed after the 2004–2005 school year.
 The building and premises are still used, however.
-During the great depression, the tuition at St. Odilo was only 75 cents (about $ when accounting for inflation).
+During the Great Depression, the tuition at St. Odilo was only 75 cents (about $ when accounting for inflation).

 Parochial grade school students who wish to move onto parochial secondary education can attend nearby schools such as Fenwick High School in neighboring Oak Park, or Nazareth Academy in La Grange Park, both of which are co-educational.
 Trinity High School located in River Forest is a school for girls.

 Berwyn North School District 98 used to host General Custer Elementary, which was built in 1908 and later torn down in 2000.
 In 2002, a new state-of-the-art school was built on the same site called Prairie Oak Elementary.
 Emerson Elementary and Heritage Middle School share a common wall, but are separate schools.
 When Lincoln Middle School was built in 1928, it never had a cafeteria or library, the library was across the street (now the Berwyn Cultural Center).

 LaVergne School, built in 1888, was the first school built in Berwyn, the building had two classrooms with fireplaces.
 Despite community protest, the 50-year-old building was torn down in 1938.
 It was replaced with the Lavergne Education Centre which, once an elementary school, is now the headquarters of the Berwyn South School District 100.

 Economy

 While Berwyn is known as the "City of Homes," it also contains four primary business corridors: Ogden Ave, the Depot District, Cermak Road, and Roosevelt Road.
 Ogden Ave, a segment of historic Route 66, is an automobile-centered district, and at its peak the road included over a dozen car dealerships in Berwyn.
 The Depot District, the area around the train station, includes an array of independent shops and restaurants.
-Loyola MacNeal Hospital, the city's largest employer, is at the center the district.
+Loyola MacNeal Hospital, founded in 1919, is the largest employer in the city and the center of the district.
 Cermak Road earned the nickname "The Bohemian Wall Street" due to the many savings and loans located there.
 In 1991, the Chicago Sun-Times reported that "Berwyn has the highest concentration of financial institutions in the world - a tribute to the frugality of its forebears."

 The Cermak Plaza Shopping Center, which opened in 1956, is located at the corner of Harlem Avenue and Cermak Road.
 Notable original tenants included J. C. Penney, Walgreens, F.W.
 Woolworth, Kinney Shoes, Jewel Foods and Fannie May Candies.
 Cermak Plaza served as the main shopping center for the area until 1975 when the North Riverside Park Mall opened a half mile west on Cermak Road.
-Current tenants include Tony’s Finer Foods, Marshalls, Party City, K&G, Office Depot and Dollar Tree.
 Cermak Road now includes an array of retail shops and restaurants.
-Roosevelt Road is home to several music venues, including FitzGerald's Nightclub, Wire, and the Harlem Avenue Lounge blues club, and Friendly Tap.

 According to Berwyn's 2013 Comprehensive Annual Financial Report, the top employers in the city were: